Petz-R\'enyi Relative Entropy of Thermal States and their Displacements: Abstract

 \section{Abstract}

-In this article, we obtain the precise range of the values of the parameter $\alpha$ such that Petz-Rényi $\alpha$-relative entropy $D_{\alpha}(\rho||\sigma)$ of two displaced thermal states is finite.
-More precisely, we prove that, given two displaced thermal states $\rho$ and $\sigma$ with inverse temperature parameters $r_1, r_2,\dots, r_n$ and $s_1,s_2, \dots, s_n$, respectively, we have

-where we adopt the convention that the minimum of an empty set is equal to infinity.
-Along the way, we prove a special case of a conjecture of Seshdreesan, Lami and Wilde (J. Math.
+In this letter, we obtain the precise range of the values of the parameter $\alpha$ such that Petz-Rényi $\alpha$-relative entropy $D_{\alpha}(\rho||\sigma)$ of two faithful displaced thermal states is finite.
+More precisely, we prove that, given two displaced thermal states $\rho$ and $\sigma$ with inverse temperature parameters $r_1, r_2,\dots, r_n$ and $s_1,s_2, \dots, s_n$, respectively, $0<r_j,s_j<\infty$, for all $j$, we have where we adopt the convention that the minimum of an empty set is equal to infinity.
+This result is particularly useful in the light of operational interpretations of the Petz-Rényi $\alpha$-relative entropy in the regime $\alpha>1 $.
+Along the way, we also prove a special case of a conjecture of Seshadreesan, Lami, and Wilde (J. Math.
 Phys.
 59, 072204 (2018)).